 Then, when this book gets sent in, it doesn't come straight to me at the prison.
-It has to go through a security processing center, which is designed to look through the book materially, but they also have a committee called the Incoming Publication Review Committee, the IPRC.
-This committee is specifically structured to either let books in or deny and censor books.
+It has to go through a security processing center, which is designed to look through the book materially, but then they also have a committee called the Incoming Publication Review Committee, the IPRC.
+This committee is specifically structured to either let books in or deny and censor books, right?

-Once that happens, once it goes through the security processing center, and then once it's approved by the IPRC, then it will get transferred to the prison [unintelligible 01:02:33], and then hopefully I will receive that book.
+Once that happens, once it goes through the security processing center, and then once it's approved by the IPRC, then it will get transferred to the prison, and then hopefully I will receive that book.

-That's just one example of the many ways that all transfers of information are just highly surveilled, and all with the intent to be censored.
+And that's just one example of the many ways that all of the transfers of information are just highly surveilled, and all with the intent to be censored.
 I'll just leave it at that.

-BRYANT ARROYO: Most recently, I had a publication from the San Francisco Bay View, volume 47, issue 3, and allegedly it was due to pages 13 through 14, and they wrote out Section B, 3B and D, which contains [unintelligible 01:03:15] revolutionary advocacy.

-What was the other one?
-They said revolutionary advocacy and . . . unauthorized organizing.
-I'm basically I've basically followed my agreements, and I stated, "That is protected under Article 1, Section 7, 9 and 26 of the Pennsylvania Constitution, coupled with the First and Fourteenth Amendment rights of the United States Constitution.

-"The First Amendment is the bedrock principle that speech may not be suppressed simply because it expresses ideas that are offensive or disagreeable.
-Speech may not be banned on the ground that it expresses ideas that offend.
+BRYANT ARROYO: Most recently, I had a publication from the San Francisco Bay View, volume 47, issue no. 3, and allegedly it was due to pages 13 through 14, and they wrote out Section B-3B and D-which contains, listen to this, "revolutionary advocacy" and "unauthorized organizing."
+I've basically filed my grievance, and I stated that is protected under Article 1, Section 7, 9 and 26 of the Pennsylvania Constitution, coupled with the First and Fourteenth Amendment rights of the United States Constitution.
+And the First Amendment is the bedrock principle, that the speech may not be suppressed "simply because it expresses ideas that are offensive or disagreeable.
+Speech may not be banned on the ground that it expresses ideas that offend."

-"For this reason, I am requesting for you office to overturn IPRC's arbitrary and unconstitutional decision and provide me with the above-mentioned newspaper."
+"For this reason, I am requesting for your office to overturn IPRC's arbitrary and unconstitutional decision and provide me with the above-mentioned newspaper."

-I went through the appellate stages and then the superintendent is a facility manager, first-level appeal.
+So I went through the appellate stages and then the superintendent is a facility manager, firstlevel appeal.
 He denied it and then I went to the central office, and they gave me what they call a grievance referral.
-It says in here that they needed more time, so they sent it to the Office of Policy Grants and Legislative Affairs.
+And basically, it says in here that they needed more time, so they sent it to the Office of Policy Grants and Legislative Affairs.
 The referral date was 5/26/2022.

 Last week some time, I was out doing some phone calls and the officer called me to the desk and said, "Hey, you have a Bay View."
-And it is the March edition that they denied me based on the pages 13 and 14, where they [claimed] it allegedly had something revolutionary and unauthorized group activity.
+And it is the March edition that they denied me based on the pages 13 and 14, where they talked about that it allegedly had something revolutionary and unauthorized group activity.